What is the Point of Life?

 I identified strongly with the Buddhist goal to end this life of suffering.
 I agree, this life appears to be so full of suffering and it does appear that we create our own suffering through attachment to doing, being, experiencing positive and avoiding negative things in life.

 I can see plainly that life in general sucks.
 I’m not saying that I don’t have great experiences.
-I may have had more great experiences than anyone reading this blog post, and yet, overall – life is full of suck.
+I may have had more great experiences than anyone reading this blog post, and yet, overall – life is full of sucky experiences.

 We have so many instances of attachment to the way that we want events to go throughout the day… throughout our lives, that we are disappointed much more often than we are satisfied.
 That is the natural state of human beings.
 Maybe more so for Americans.
 We’re constantly trying to control all the variables in our lives and control more and more of what is going on.
 We are always trying to get more, do more, be more, see more, experience more, control more, and it’s a lost battle more times than not.